MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/enable-or-disable-sending-emails-when-their-settings-change.md

 ## What else should you know?

 - When automatic emails are disabled, you can still manually trigger sending an email with the conference ID and phone number using the Skype for Business admin center.
 However, if you do this, the PIN won't be included.
-If you want to reset the audio conferencing PIN and sending emails is disabled, you will need to send it to the user in another way.
+If you want to reset the audio conferencing PIN and sending emails is disabled, you'll need to send it to the user in another way.

 - Sending email to your users can be disabled using the Skype for Business admin center or the Windows PowerShell.